dwf/rescued-scipy-wiki/PyLab.rst

 The philosophy behind this vision is to consider Rails and Ruby; while Ruby was somewhat popular beforehand, it was Rails which propelled it to the forefront.

-At the moment, the current combination of Python, NumPy_**,** SciPy_**, Matplotlib, and IPython** provide a compelling environment for numerical analysis and computation.  **Unfortunately**, for those who are not already familiar with Python and the intricacies of how to build your own Python environment, or for those not familiar with the details of how there are conflicting names exported by different modules, or how the best list of NumPy_ examples is found on the wiki in a non-obvious place (and that the docstrings are not the best documentation), or that the speed of linear algebra operators is dependent on a carefully compiled combination of LAPACK, ATLAS, and Goto BLAS, or a host of other reasons (some outlined below), **the picture is not nearly so rosy.**
+At the moment, the current combination of Python, NumPy**,** SciPy**, Matplotlib, and IPython** provide a compelling environment for numerical analysis and computation.  **Unfortunately**, for those who are not already familiar with Python and the intricacies of how to build your own Python environment, or for those not familiar with the details of how there are conflicting names exported by different modules, or how the best list of NumPy examples is found on the wiki in a non-obvious place (and that the docstrings are not the best documentation), or that the speed of linear algebra operators is dependent on a carefully compiled combination of LAPACK, ATLAS, and Goto BLAS, or a host of other reasons (some outlined below), **the picture is not nearly so rosy.**

 Short-term Goals
 ~~~~~~~~~~~~~~~~

-1. **Documentation** - Dramatically enhance the standard documentation by consistently adopting the new DocstringStandard_ for all functions in the NumPy_ API.
+1. **Documentation** - Dramatically enhance the standard documentation by consistently adopting the new DocstringStandard for all functions in the NumPy API.

 #. **API Consistency** - Create an official API for the PyLab system such that there is an official way to import the PyLab packages, and such that there are not multiple functions with very similar names in different packages.

 #. **Installation** - Make the installation process trivial, especially for, e.g. people without root access or spare time.

-#. **Build Process** - Make the build process simple for the combination of the five core components (Python, NumPy_, SciPy_, Matplotlib, and IPython).
+#. **Build Process** - Make the build process simple for the combination of the five core components (Python, NumPy, SciPy, Matplotlib, and IPython).

 A simple user story
 ~~~~~~~~~~~~~~~~~~~